edlau2/Tampermonkey/README.md

 - [Torn Numeric Rank Display.png](https://github.com/edlau2/Tampermonkey/blob/master/NumericRankDisplay/Torn%20Numeric%20Rank%20Display.png)

 This simple script appends a user's rank number next to the rank in the User Information section of a user's profile.
-I find it easier than scrolling down to look at the rank that is also displayed in the Medals section.
-This script also highlights using the MutationObserver object, so that chages are made only when the relevant DOM has been loaded.
+I find it easier than scrolling down to look at the rank that is also displayed in the Medals section (which is off by one from the actual titled rank).

 **_Torn One-Click Daily Dime_**